 The right to a patent or an industrial design in Mauritius belongs to the inventor.
 Where two or more persons have jointly made an invention, the rights to the patent or the industrial design belong to them jointly.

 Intellectual Property Litigation

-IP for FinTech companies is not a significant source of litigation in the BVI at this stage but it could be as the sector grows.
+FinTech companies are not a significant source of litigation in Mauritius right now but could become so as the sector grows.

 Open Source Code

 Open source code is not separately regulated or protected in Mauritius; the laws relating to intellectual property apply to open source code.
 It may be possible for every contributor to the open source code to own the copyright to their contribution, although in practice most contributors are likely to agree to license their material under the same licence as the original work.
 In such circumstances, it can be difficult to ascertain who should make a legal complaint if someone decides to use the program in a way that violates its licence.
 To avoid this issue, contributors can explicitly assign the copyright in their contributions to a body that administers the open source project, thus keeping ownership centralised and making enforcement of the licence easier.

 There is no special tax regime for FinTech companies in Mauritius, and the general tax treatment applicable to the type of entity in question will apply to the FinTech entity, depending on whether it is a domestic company to which a flat rate of 15% applies, or a Global Business Company of Category 1 to which a maximum rate of 3% would apply.